DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 For every folder, create a index file that import all the exported functions in the folder and export with that index file.
 This is make importing much cleaner because we only import one file(index file) for every folder.

-## String and Number Constant
+## Use Constant

-Create string or number constant for any string or number that we use more than once.
+Create constant for any value that we use more than once.

 Sure we can use code editor search and replace utility but that is a dangerous thing to do, it is safer and more convenience to just create a constant.